TDPrabhu/Capstone-Project/README.md

 2. **The pipelines would run daily by 7 am every day.**

-- We can use Airflow for orchestrating all the functions and schedule it @daily 7 am.
+- We can use Airflow for orchestrating all the tasks and schedule it @daily 7 am.
-- If we are running this in the AWS cloud environment, create this etl.py as a lambda service and schedule it with the cloud watch         service.
+- If we are running this in the AWS cloud environment, create this etl.py as a lambda service and schedule it with the cloud watch event.

   [https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html]
   [https://medium.com/blogfoster-engineering/running-cron-jobs-on-aws-lambda-with-scheduled-events-e8fe38686e20]